 - Develop a user-interface for a turtle population model with adjustable fishery bycatch mortality.

-The Intern will receive on-site guidance and context necessary for their project.
-Helpful skills for all projects include the following:
+The Intern will receive guidance and context necessary for their project.
+Helpful skills include the following:

 - Interest in population dynamics of marine species, fisheries management, protected species science.

 - Extreme attention to detail.

 - Remain focused especially while working with large datasets, solving coding problems, writing in lab notebooks, labeling samples, and analyzing data.